Susan Rice: Early life and education

 Rice was born in Washington D.C., to education policy scholar Lois Rice (née Dickson) (1933–2017), who helped design the federal Pell Grant subsidy system and who joined the Brookings Institution in 1992; and Emmett J. Rice (1919–2011), a Cornell University economics professor and the second black governor of the Federal Reserve System.
-Her maternal grandparents were Jamaican immigrants to Portland, Maine; her paternal grandparents were the descendants of enslaved Africans and from South Carolina.
+Her maternal grandparents were Jamaican immigrants to Portland, Maine; her paternal grandparents were from South Carolina.
 Her parents divorced when Rice was ten years of age.
 In 1978, her mother married Alfred Bradley Fitt, an attorney, who at the time was general counsel of the U. S. Congressional Budget Office.

 Rice said that her parents taught her to "never use race as an excuse or advantage," and as a young girl she "dreamed of becoming the first U.S. senator from the District of Columbia".

 Rice was a three-letter varsity athlete, student government president, and valedictorian at National Cathedral School in Washington, D.C., a private girls' day school.
 She attended Stanford University, where she won a Truman Scholarship and graduated with a Bachelor of Arts (BA) with honors in history in 1986.
 She was also awarded a National Merit Scholarship and elected Phi Beta Kappa her junior year.

 Rice attended New College, Oxford on a Rhodes Scholarship, where she earned a Master of Philosophy (MPhil) in 1988 and a Doctor of Philosophy (DPhil) degree in 1990, both in International Relations.
 Her doctoral dissertation was entitled Commonwealth Initiative in Zimbabwe, 1979–1980: Implications for International Peacekeeping.
 Chatham House, the Royal Institute of International Affairs, honored her dissertation as the UK's most distinguished in international relations.
 During her time at Oxford, Rice was a member of the Oxford University Women's Basketball Team.

+On 15 May 2026, Rice received an honorary Doctorate of Humane Letters from American University of Rome at the university’s 2026 Commencement Ceremony at Villa Miani in Rome.